Asbestos in Army Barracks & Bases

 • South Korea

-The military publication Stars & Stripes reported in 2024 about the ongoing demolition of asbestos-containing buildings in the Crestview Housing Area, which were built as family housing for those stationed at U.S. Army Garrison Wiesbaden in Germany.
+In 2024, the military publication Stars & Stripes reported on the demolition of asbestos-containing family housing at U.S. Army Garrison Wiesbaden in Germany.
+Extra care was used to prevent exposure during the project.

 Notable Military Bases With Asbestos

-While major renovation efforts in the late 1980s removed many asbestos products from Army bases, thousands of veterans had already been exposed and there’s no way to lower the risk of mesothelioma after exposure.
+While major renovation efforts in the late 1980s removed many products containing asbestos in Army barracks, thousands of veterans had already been exposed.
+There’s no way to lower the risk of mesothelioma after exposure.

-Additionally, it wasn’t possible to remove all of the asbestos from Army bases, so some may still contain this dangerous substance today.
-Learn about some of the highest-risk bases below.
+It also wasn’t possible to remove all asbestos products from Army bases, so some may still contain this dangerous substance today.
+Learn about the highest-risk bases below.

 Fort Bragg

-Built in 1918, Fort Bragg is one of the largest U.S. Army bases still in operation.
-Asbestos was used in dozens of structures on Fort Bragg, including barracks, family housing, and even fire stations.
+Built in 1918, Fort Bragg is one of the largest U.S. Army bases.
+Asbestos was used in dozens of structures across Fort Bragg, including barracks, family housing, and fire stations.

-a black and white photo of an Army baseMore than 200,000 people received basic training at the fort between 1966 and 1970 alone.
-These veterans and many others could now be at risk of mesothelioma if they were exposed to asbestos at Fort Bragg.
+a black and white photo of an Army baseMore than 200,000 service members underwent basic training at Fort Bragg between 1966 and 1970 alone.
+These veterans and many others could now be at risk of mesothelioma.

-In addition, asbestos may still pose a threat at Fort Bragg, with the substance being found in its Smoke Bomb Hill barracks as recently as 2022.
+Asbestos may still pose a threat at Fort Bragg even today, with the substance being found in its Smoke Bomb Hill barracks as recently as 2022.

 Fort Campbell